deepPseudoMSI-project/deepPseudoMSI/README.md

 # Code

-There are two parts of codes in this repo.
-First one is the code for `deepPseudoMSI` and the second one is the codes for analysis in our manuscript.
+There are three parts of codes in this repo.

+1. `pseudoMS-image-converter`

+This is written by R which is used to convert LC-MS raw data to pseudo-MS image.

+2. `pseudoMS-image-predictor`

+This is written by Python which is used to construct deep learning prediction model.

+3. `figures_in_manuscript`

+All the analysis code in our manuscript.